 Her interest in young people, education and the community extends to her role as a governor at a local school, the studio’s mentoring role in Open City’s Architecture in Schools programme and involvement in a local park group.

-She was formerly an Associate Director at Greenhill Jenner Architects where she lead many projects including a major extension to St Joseph’s Hospice in Hackney, the transformation of the Therapy Centre in Mile End Hospital and education projects that have improved and extended the learning environment of quite a few primary schools.
+She was formerly an Associate Director at Greenhill Jenner Architects where she worked 14 years.
+Projects she led included a major extension to St Joseph’s Hospice in Hackney, the transformation of the Therapy Centre in Mile End Hospital and education projects that have improved and extended the learning environment of a number of primary schools.

-Warren is an award-winning architect with extensive experience on housing and mixed-use projects and an interest in historic architecture and contemporary design in sensitive settings.
-He is a talented illustrator and is in demand for providing the artwork for local community events.
+Warren is an award-winning architect with extensive experience on housing and mixed-use projects.
+He is a talented illustrator often providing the artwork for local community events.